luk036/luk036.github.io/latch/timing.md

 --

-A. Forget them from now on 😔
+A. Forget about them from now on 😔

 --